Dynamic variables are neat. I know that they've got somewhat of a

 temporarily alter the behavior of a piece of code.

-Consider this: if you want to change stdout to a custom stream
+Consider this: if you want to change stdout

 in a language that only allow lexical variables, you either need to